The Sons of Silenus – The Sidekick HeroesThe Dark Herald

 The Sidekick hero.

 Frequently thought of as the lowly sidekick.
 Yet he is the hero’s “shield on shoulder and right-hand man,” his monkey wrench in a bad fight when most he needs one.
 The guy the hero knows will always be there no matter what.
 The son he never had and more brother than any sibling of his own flesh.
 Holmes without Watson is unthinkable.
 You can’t conceive of the Lone Ranger without Tonto at his side.
 Jim West always had Artie covering his back.
-And while Batman without Robin happens on occasion, they always end up inserting Robin eventually.
+And while Batman without Robin happens on occasion, the first question the audience always asks is, “when will we see Robin?”

 So, what is a Sidekick hero?